What is the Health and Biomedical Sciences Career Area?

 How to Pursue Education and Training in Health Sciences

 There are thousands of challenging education and training opportunities within the high-skilled world of Health Sciences.
 Learners need a solid background in math, science, communications, and technical skills.
 Education and training can be obtained in high schools, technical colleges, two-year community colleges, four-year colleges, apprenticeship programs, and career technical schools/institutes.
-Along the way, career guidance professionals assist learners in assessing their educational goals, interests, abilities, and skills to facilitate a good match to the cluster’s many pathway options.
+Along the way, career guidance professionals assist learners in assessing their educational goals, interests, abilities, and skills to facilitate a good match to the career area’s many pathway options.

-Learners participate in relevant education opportunities framed in the context of the cluster.
+Learners participate in relevant education opportunities framed in the context of the career area.
 They gain knowledge and skills through coordinated workplace learning experiences such as site visits, job shadowing, and internships.
 If they choose, they may achieve valuable skill certifications that lead to employment.
 Colleges and universities offer advanced degrees and industry certifications that prepare learners for professional and technical careers.